 According to a brand consultancy firm known as Brand Finance, Google has surpassed Apple as the most valuable global brand.
 It is estimated that Google's trademark portfolio has a value of $44.3 billion, the most of any portfolio in the world.
 One of the reasons Google's brand is so valuable is that the name of the company itself has become shorthand for performing an online search.
 The software and technology innovations developed by Google allows users find billions of internet search results in a matter of seconds.
 Google has also been successful in preventing unauthorized use of their trademarks, preventing customer confusion.

 If you need help learning about the most valuable trademarks, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.